 Aphid Trap Data

-- The number of cereal aphids caught in Rokeby suction trap (blue line) between the 21st and 27th of October 2016 (October Week 4) was 10 and is displayed in the graph below, along with:
+- The number of cereal aphids caught in Rokeby suction trap (blue square) between the 4th and 10th of May 2017 (May week 2) was 34 and is displayed in the graph below, along with:

-- Average weekly temperatures for 2016 (purple line), calculated from mean daily temperatures from NIWA CliFlo data for Ashburton (Station no. 26170) and
+- Average weekly temperatures for 2017 (purple line), calculated from mean daily temperatures from NIWA CliFlo data for Ashburton (Station no: 26170) and

 - Cereal aphid numbers caught in suction traps are an indication of flights and do not replace the need for direct searching and monitoring in your crop.

 - Relatively high numbers of aphids are expected till the end of May, with spring flights occurring late September or October

 - Generally the warmer the temperature, the faster an aphid will develop into an adult.
 However other factors, such as amount of rain, can affect aphid development and survival.

 Notes: The Rokeby Aphid Trap being operated for Dow AgroSciences is being monitored for any incursion of Russian Aphid.

 To Subscribe to receive the 2017 weekly Aphid Trap Data via email please click here